trailofbits/challenge-tasks/README.md

   $ sudo systemctl status x11vnc.service
  ```

- which should tell you something like this:
+ which should tell you something like this (meaning the x11vnc server is running on port 5900, and the display is `:0`):
  ```
     The VNC desktop is:      coder-YOURUSERNAME-YOURINSTANCE:0
     PORT=5900